Qrucial/Grants-Program/applications/QRUCIAL_DAO.md

 We have started the development already, details can be found under this repository:
 [https://github.com/Qrucial/QRUCIAL-DAO](https://github.com/Qrucial/QRUCIAL-DAO)

-The PoC is working and we want to move forward in developing a live testnet version.
+The PoC is working, and we want to move forward in developing a live testnet version.

 ## Development Roadmap :nut_and_bolt: